deadlyvipers/dojo_rules/introduction.md

-hello this is raz from a forked repo
+JavaScript hello this is raz from a forked repo JavaScript